Toolchefs/kiko/README.md

 ## Getting started

 ### Installing
-Installing in Maya it is quite easy.
+Installing in Maya is quite easy.
 ```
 - copy the entire folder in your maya scripts folder.
 - you can launch the maya importer and exporter UIs by running the code under kiko/extras/maya.